nowakelabs/aparavi-duplicate-tool/README.md

 - If you confirm, it will delete duplicates and leave breadcrumb files.
 - If you do not confirm, it will only generate the report.

+**Warning:** When using `DuplicateTool-Delete.ps1 -Delete` and confirming, duplicate files will be permanently deleted and breadcrumb files will be created in their place.
+Make sure you have backups or are certain before confirming the prompt.

 ### Safe Mode

 If you want to ensure **no files are ever deleted**, use `DuplicateTool.ps1`.
 This script has all deletion and breadcrumb logic removed and is safe for reporting only.